jacklinke/blog/ckv5tydin1c0hsss1b8k14lfm.md

 In order to operate on multiple files or entire directories, we can use built-in tools to apply DjHTML to multiple files.

-This short guide assumes you are working with Linux.
+This short guide assumes you are working with Linux and that you have followed the [installation instructions](https://github.com/rtts/djhtml#installation) for DjHTML.
 If you are working with a different operating system, it may get you started in the right direction.

 ---